AhmedEndrisH/Car_License_Plate_Recognition/README.md

    ```

 3. **Add your YOLO model file:**
-   - Place your `Y11l_best.pt` file in the project root.
+   - Place your model in the project root.
-   - (Or provide a download link if you want to share a public model.)

 4. **Run the app:**
    ```bash